owja/ioc/README.md

 ) => void;
 ```

+### Plugin Example

-For example this is a plugin which links a preact view component to a service by calling forceUpdate every time the
+The following code is a plugin which links a preact view component to a service by calling forceUpdate every time the
 service executes the listener:

 ```ts